Shiki Homes |

 One of Asuka’s most brilliant features is that the bottom floor, the home’s living space is entirely open-plan, but each element of the house, from kitchen and dining space to living area, has its own clear place.
 Nothing feels overcrowded, giving it a sense of zen tranquility and the freedom to live as you please.

 The entrance leads into the dining space, which could also easily be adopted as an impromptu work desk for those who need to get a few things done.
 The large dining table is situated right by a large textured window offering complete privacy while still allowing the light to flood in.
 The fully stocked kitchen is located along the far opposing wall, offering easy access to the dining area.
-It’s also well positioned, so it’s easy for guests to fix a snack while enjoying Netflix on the large TV.
+It’s also well positioned, so it’s easy for guests to fix a snack while enjoying the large TV.

 The lounge area is slightly separated from the dining room by a divider that cuts through half of the room, giving the lounge a more intimate feel.
 If guests want to snuggle up during a movie night, they can pull out the sofa and transform it into a daybed, with extra pillows and bedding provided.
 At the back of the home, you will find the bath and shower room and a separate toilet.
 We provide amenity sets and soft fluffy towels for your comfort.